 - 1 Estimate reflects only sales by businesses. - 2 Estimate excludes items exempt under other provisions as well. - 3 Impact included in estimate for item #8 - 4 The estimate represents only sales of stocks and bonds traded in national markets.
-A variety of additional items would also be potentially taxed. - 5 Impact included in estimate for #339. - 6 The 2001 Super Bowl was held in Tampa.
-This exemption is estimated to cost \$1.3m. - 7 No evidence exists that any taxpayers currently avail themselves of this exemption. - 8 In the aggregate, the special calculation yields the same revenue as would the general law. - 9 Estimate reflects entire charge for funeral and crematory services.
-Net revenue from repeal may be reduced by value of caskets, depending on the billing procedures of each business. - 10 Based on exemption permits issued, this amount could increase significantly if taxpayers receive development authorization. - 11 The exemption is granted only to the extent funds are appropriated for that purpose. - 12 Excludes \$362.3m of tax on federal purchases.
+A variety of additional items would also be potentially taxed. - 5 Impact included in estimate for #339. - 6 The 2005 Super Bowl was held in Jacksonville.
+This exemption is estimated to cost \$2.4m.
+In 2007, it will be held in Miami. - No evidence exists that any taxpayers currently avail themselves of this exemption. - 8 In the aggregate, the special calculation yields the same revenue as would the general law. - 9 Estimate reflects entire charge for funeral and crematory services.
+Net revenue from repeal may be reduced by value of caskets, depending on the billing procedures of each business. - 10 Based on exemption permits issued, this amount could increase significantly if taxpayers receive development authorization. - The exemption is granted only to the extent funds are appropriated for that purpose. - 12 Excludes \$378.2m of tax on federal purchases.
 Taxation would require congressional authorization. - 13 See NAICS codes 51 - 14 This exemption applies when delivery is by a physical medium.
 The estimate for NAICS codes 51 include both physical delivery and electronic transmission.
 The latter form dominates the market. - 15 The statutory tax rate for electricity is 7%. - 16 Estimate includes commuter transportation only.
 Federal law prohibits state taxation of Amtrak services. - 17 Federal law prohibits state taxation of airline passenger charges.
-If federal law changes, it could generate \$352i - 18 Estimate assumes other supporting statutory changes in addition to exemption repeal.
+If federal law changes, it could generate \$352m. - 18 Estimate assumes other supporting statutory changes in addition to exemption repeal.